 Comparing Death Benefits

 Now, I can already hear all the angry whole life policy salesman yelling at me that the above comparison completely ignores the insurance part of these policies.
 And they’re right!
-A whole life policy will pay out the policy value, here $1 million, and some amount of the cash value regardless of when you pass away.
+A whole life policy will pay out the policy value, here $1 million, and some amount of the cash value regardless of when you pass away (this increasing amount is known as the Death Benefit).
 After 25 years, that $1 million policy from the term policy goes away.
 But hopefully, they can hold their tongues for just a moment while we compare death benefits.
 Because it isn’t a pretty picture for whole life policies either.

 To compare apples to apples, I included the value of the investments you would have from investing the difference premiums if you went with a term policy.
-This is because the whole life death benefit includes the $1 million of the policy plus the building cash value, and they show this growing benefit as a selling point.
+This is because the whole life death benefit includes the $1 million of the policy plus some increase in value, and they show this growing benefit as a selling point.
 Here’s how it breaks down.

 As you can easily see, sometimes the total death benefit is higher in a term policy, and sometimes it is higher in whole life.
 In fact, in 20 out of the 58 years shown here, whole has a higher death benefit than term.
 So what is better?